Ways to Manage Stress As a Trucker

 I bring over 30 years of trucking industry experience to Acuity.
 I worked my way up from driving to managing the safety operations of a transportation company, culminating in owning and managing my own regional trucking company.
 My main goal at Acuity is to help you, the motor carrier, the owner/operator and the driver better understand the insurance industry and help shape Acuity’s products and services to better meet your needs.
 I regularly provide ongoing trucking training to Acuity employees to help them understand the unique needs of those in the trucking/transportation industry.
 With over 30 years in the transportation sector, as both a company driver and as owner and manager of a trucking company, I have first-hand experience that helps me understand the challenges truckers’ face, and detailed knowledge of transportation regulations.
 My experience coupled with a background in insurance loss control can help answer and provide solutions to any issues that may arise.

 From the days of buckboard wagons to the modern trucks operating today, the trucking industry has continued to play a vital role in our nation's economy.
 However, the job can be stressful and wear on drivers over time.
+A 2023 study by DAT Freight & Analytics found that almost 75% of truck drivers believe their job to be physically and emotionally stressful.

-Though stress is not often discussed as a key reason for the driver shortage, it may be part of the issue.
+Though stress is not often discussed as a key reason for the driver shortage, it may also be part of the issue.
 Stress can cause a calm person to become impatient and frustrated with their situation and can also affect a person’s health.

-Symptoms of stress may include:
+Symptoms of Stress

 • Headaches